Music of ancient Greece: Percussion

+The Suda preserves an account of a percussion instrument made of clay saucers and earthenware vessels, played by striking them with a xylyphion (ξυλύφιον), a small wooden twig or beater.

 Music and philosophy

 Pythagoras

 The enigmatic ancient Greek figure of Pythagoras with mathematical devotion laid the foundations of our knowledge of the study of harmonics—how strings and columns of air vibrate, how they produce overtones, how the overtones are related arithmetically to one another, etc. It was common to hear of the "music of the spheres" from the Pythagoreans.
 After studying the sound hammers made in a blacksmith's forge, Pythagoras invented the monochord, which has a movable bridge along with a string stretched over a sounding board.
 Using the monochord, he found the association between the vibrations and the lengths of the strings.